RomainPelletant/docker_canopeneditor/README.md

 # Docker CANopenEditor

-This repository contains a docker devcontainer to launch CANopenEditor via x11 server.
+This repository provides a Docker image bundling [CANopenEditor](https://github.com/robincornelius/canopeneditor), a GUI tool for editing CANopen EDS and DCF files.
+Integration in VSCode is provided inside DevContainer if you are not confident with docker commands.

 ## Requirements